-Pain is controlled by a variety of medications, as ordered by your orthopedic surgeon.
+Pain is controlled by a variety of medications, as ordered by your orthopaedic surgeon.
 Medicines can be given to you intravenously, as an injection in your muscle or as a pill.
 These medications are given on an as-needed basis.

 It is unrealistic to tell you that we can take away all of your pain but a pain level at a “4” or “5” is tolerable for most people.
 Be proactive in your pain control.
 Tell the nurse how the medicine is working.
 Are the pills lasting for four hours or are you having some pain after three hours?
-The orthopedic surgeon can change your pain medicine routine and make it right for you but you need to tell your care team how it is working.
+The orthopaedic surgeon can change your pain medicine routine and make it right for you but you need to tell your care team how it is working.

 If you have an epidural for pain control, medicine runs continuously through a thin tube placed in your back before surgery.
 It controls your pain from the waist down until you are ready to take pain pills.
 On the second day after surgery, the epidural is stopped and you are given pain pills to control discomfort.
 We encourage you to take the pain pills before therapy.

-Susquehanna Health is dedicated to providing patients with a comfortable hospital stay experience after joint replacement surgery in Williamsport, PA, and the surrounding areas.
+UPMC is dedicated to providing patients with a comfortable hospital stay experience after joint replacement surgery in Williamsport, PA, and the surrounding areas.